I have a BA in history and creative writing and an MA in history. I enjoy politics, movies, television, poker, video games, and trivia.

-These currently sell on Monoprice for $14.99 and are a reasonable alternative to other wireless earbud headphones costing ten times as much.
+These currently sell on Monoprice for $14.99.
+They are a solid alternative to other wireless earbud headphones that cost ten times as much.

 Although these earbuds look a little bulky, they are actually very comfortable.

-A lot of people look for noise-reduction features on earbuds, but I actually like these for the amount I can hear while I have them on.
+A lot of people look for noise-reduction features on earbuds.
+However, I actually like these for the amount I can hear while I have them on.
 When I use the DJ headphones or the 2-in-1 headphones (reviewed below), I can't hear a thing.
 With these in, I can hear the television and my wife fairly well, which is nice.

-One of the things about most Monoprice headphones is that the sound is relatively flat.
+One of the things about most Monoprice headphones is that the sound is pretty flat.
 Contrary to what you might think, this is a good thing.
-Manipulation of bass is a way for many headphones to tout their "beats", but it's not a great way to accurately represent the sound.
+Manipulation of bass is a way for many headphones to tout their "beats".
+Unfortunately, it's not a great way to represent the sound.
 And usually, it's at the expense of other frequencies.

-These headphones use an extra-large driver to deliver a full sound that seems very well balanced.
-They're also comfortable and the weird shape is actually quite conducive to long use.
+These headphones use an extra-large driver to deliver a sound that seems very well balanced.
+They're also comfortable.
+The weird shape is actually quite conducive to long use.

-You sort of have to figure out how to pair them, as they don't come with great instructions, but it's just a matter of holding down the power button.
+You sort of have to figure out how to pair them.
+They don't come with great instructions, but it's just a matter of holding down the power button.
 Once I paired them once manually, my computer did the work for me every time after that.